adicione/unimask/README.md

 bundle install
 ```

-> **Note:** Stimulus must be configured to scan `app/javascript/controllers/` for controllers.
-This is the default when running `bin/rails stimulus:install` in a Rails app.
+> **Note:** Unimask requires Stimulus to be installed and configured to scan `app/javascript/controllers/` for controllers.
+This is automatically set up when running `bin/rails stimulus:install` in a Rails app.

 ## Usage.